Takosaga/groceryprices/README.md

 ## Progress So Far

 - Conducted initial research on existing solutions available in the country.
-- Developed broad theories on how to implement the idea.
+- Developed broad theories then designed solutions to how to implement the idea.
+- Created a sqlite db that has extracted prices from current grocery brochures.
 - Built a prototype using **React** for the frontend and **Flask** for the backend.
-- Created a sqlite db that has extracted prices from current grocery brochures

 ---
 ## Team